Isothermal Equation of State of Three Dimensional Yukawa Gas: Introduction

 In this paper we carry out an MD simulation of dusty plasma to critically examine the role of confinement effects on dust pressure.
 Specifically we obtain an isothermal equation of state (keeping dust temperature constant) of 3D Yukawa gas in the rare density weak coupling regime.
-Based on Avinash's model we propose following isothermal equation of state for 3D Yukawa gas in rare density weak coupling regime\cite{avinash2010thermodynamics}.
+Based on Avinash's model\cite{avinash2010thermodynamics} we propose following isothermal equation of state for 3D Yukawa gas in rare density weak coupling regime.
 The total dust pressure $P_d$ at constant dust temperature $T_d$ is given by \:

 where $n_d$ and $n$ are the dust and plasma density, and $T$ is the background plasma temperature.
-It should be noted that isothermal is with respect to dust temperature only.
+It should be noted that isothermal is with respect to dust temperature $T_d$ only.
 The plasma heat bath always maintains the plasma at constant temperature $T$.
 The total dust pressure is sum of kinetic pressure $P_K$ of the dust which scales linearly with density and electrostatic pressure $P_E$ which has quadratic scaling with density.
 In order to take into account confinement effects we consider perfectly reflecting boundary condition in our MD simulations.
-The confinement effects may also be accounted for by considering a confining potential\cite{saxena2012dust,doi:10.1063/1.4897946,djouder2016equation} however we have chosen to use reflecting boundary conditions which are simpler to implement.
-The results of the MD simulations show that in weak coupling regime the electrostatic pressure scales as $ n_d^2$ and is significantly bigger than the dust thermal pressure.
+The confinement effects may also be accounted for by considering a confining potential\cite{saxena2012dust,djouder2016equation} however we have chosen to use reflecting boundary conditions which are simpler to implement.
+The results of the MD simulations show that in weak coupling regime the electrostatic pressure scales as $ n_d^2$ and gives a significant contribution to the dust pressure .

+Paper is organized in the following manner.
+In Sec.
+II we give the details of simulation and the method used for pressure calculation.
+In Sec.
+III we present our simulation results and equation of state.
+In section IV a theoretical account for our results is discussed.
+In Sec.
+V we summarize our results and discuss the future scope of work.